Vitamin B12 Deficiency In Older Adults: Causes, Treatment, and More

 Vitamin B12 is naturally found in animal products like meat, eggs, poultry, and dairy.
 It’s also added to foods like breakfast cereals.

-The Recommended Dietary Intake (RDI) of vitamin B12 for adults is 2.4 micrograms (mcg) (1).
+The recommended dietary allowance (RDA) of vitamin B12 for adults is 2.4 micrograms (mcg) (1).

 Despite the body’s lengthy reserves of vitamin B12, deficiencies are common, especially among older adults.